Inquiry

 2025-01-20

-The stirring reducer is an important component used in mixing equipment.
+The mixing reducer is an important component used in mixing equipment.
 Regular cleaning and maintenance of it can help extend its service life and ensure its normal operation.
-The following are the cleaning and maintenance methods of the stirring reducer:
+The following are the cleaning and maintenance methods for the mixing reducer:

 • External cleaning

-• First of all, before cleaning, cut off the power supply.
-Start cleaning only after the reducer has stopped operating and completely cooled down.
-This is to ensure operational safety and prevent electric shock and burns.
+• Firstly, the power should be cut off before cleaning, and cleaning should begin after the gearbox has stopped running and completely cooled down to ensure safe operation and prevent electric shock and burns.

-• Use a clean rag or a soft brush to gently wipe the casing of the reducer, removing dirt such as dust and oil stains from the surface.
-For stubborn stains, a small amount of mild detergent (such as a mixture of dish soap and water) can be used, but make sure the detergent does not enter the interior of the reducer.
+• Use a clean cloth or soft bristled brush to gently wipe the outer shell of the gearbox, removing surface dust, oil stains, and other dirt.
+For difficult to remove stains, a small amount of mild cleaner (such as a mixture of detergent and water) can be used, but it is important to avoid the cleaner from entering the interior of the gearbox.

-• Pay attention to cleaning the heat sinks of the reducer (if any).
-Ensure that the gaps between the heat sinks are not blocked by dust or debris, as good heat dissipation is crucial for the normal operation of the reducer.
+• Pay attention to cleaning the cooling fins of the gearbox (if any) to ensure that the gaps between the fins are not blocked by dust or debris, as good heat dissipation is crucial for the normal operation of the gearbox.

-• Under normal circumstances, it is not recommended that users disassemble the reducer for internal cleaning on their own, unless they are professional maintenance personnel.
-If it is necessary to open the reducer for cleaning, the positions and connection methods of various components should be marked according to the equipment's instruction manual before disassembly.
+• In general, it is not recommended for users to disassemble the gearbox for internal cleaning on their own, unless they are professional maintenance personnel.
+If it is necessary to open the gearbox for cleaning, the position and connection method of each component should be marked according to the equipment's user manual before disassembly.

-• Internal cleaning mainly aims to remove the old lubricating oil, metal shavings and other impurities accumulated on components such as gears and bearings.
-Special cleaning solvents (such as kerosene or special reducer cleaning agents) can be used.
-Immerse the components in the solvent and then gently brush them with a soft brush.
-After cleaning, ensure that the components are completely dry to prevent the remaining solvent from reacting with the newly added lubricating oil.
+• Internal cleaning mainly involves removing old lubricating oil, metal shavings, and other impurities accumulated on components such as gears and bearings.
+You can use specialized cleaning solvents (such as kerosene or specialized gearbox cleaning agents) to soak the components in the solvent, and then gently brush them with a soft bristled brush.
+After cleaning, ensure that the components are completely dry and avoid any residual solvents reacting with newly added lubricating oil.

 • Inspection and replacement of lubricating oil

-• Regularly checking the oil level of the lubricating oil is a crucial maintenance step.
-Check the oil level through the oil - level observation window or dipstick on the reducer to ensure that the oil level is within the normal range.
-If the oil level is too low, it may result in insufficient lubrication of gears and bearings, accelerating wear.
+• Regularly checking the level of lubricating oil is a crucial maintenance step.
+Check the oil level through the oil level observation window or oil level gauge on the gearbox to ensure that the oil level is within the normal range.
+If the oil level is too low, it may cause insufficient lubrication of gears and bearings, accelerating wear.

-• Different models of stirring reducers have different requirements for the type of lubricating oil and the replacement cycle.
-Generally, it is determined according to the equipment's instruction manual.
-Usually, new oil needs to be replaced after the first operation for a certain period of time (such as 100 - 500 hours), and then it should be replaced every certain period of operation (such as 1000 - 5000 hours).
-When replacing the lubricating oil, the old oil should be completely drained, and a clean container should be used to hold the new oil to prevent impurities from mixing in.
+• Different models of mixing reducers have different requirements for the type and replacement cycle of lubricating oil, which are generally determined according to the equipment's user manual.
+Normally, after a certain period of operation (such as 100-500 hours), it is necessary to replace the oil with a new one, and then replace it every certain period of operation (such as 1000-5000 hours) thereafter.
+When replacing lubricating oil, the old oil should be completely drained and a clean container should be used to hold the new oil to prevent impurities from entering.

-• Regularly inspect the wear of the gears.
-Slight wear is normal, but if there is severe wear, spalling, or cracks on the gear tooth surface, the gears need to be replaced in a timely manner.
-The inspection methods can include visual observation or using simple measuring tools such as calipers to measure the tooth thickness of the gears.
+• Regularly check the wear of gears.
+Slight wear is normal, but if severe wear, peeling, or cracks are found on the gear tooth surface, it is necessary to replace the gear in a timely manner.
+The inspection method can be through visual observation or using some simple measuring tools (such as calipers) to measure the tooth thickness of the gear.

-• Check whether the seals are in good condition.
-The function of the seals is to prevent the leakage of lubricating oil and the entry of external impurities into the interior of the reducer.
-If the seals are damaged, they should be replaced in a timely manner to ensure the cleanliness inside the reducer and the proper preservation of the lubricating oil.
+• Check if the seals are intact.
+The function of the seal is to prevent lubricating oil leakage and external impurities from entering the interior of the gearbox.
+If the seal is damaged, it should be replaced in a timely manner to ensure the cleanliness of the gearbox and the normal storage of lubricating oil.

-• Regularly run the stirring reducer under no - load conditions for a certain period of time (for example, once a month, running for 10 - 30 minutes), which can help detect some potential problems, such as abnormal noises and vibrations.
-During no - load operation, carefully observe the operating status of the reducer, including the operation of the motor and the meshing sound of the gears.
-If any abnormalities are detected, stop the machine immediately for inspection.
-Put it back into use only after troubleshooting.
+• Regularly running the mixing reducer under no-load conditions for a period of time (such as once a month for 10-30 minutes) can help identify potential issues such as abnormal noise, vibration, etc. During no-load operation, carefully observe the operating status of the gearbox, including the operation of the motor, the meshing sound of the gears, etc. If any abnormalities are found, the machine should be stopped for inspection in a timely manner, and the fault should be eliminated before putting it back into use.